 Software designers make many good decisions when they create new applications, but the test of time and experience of how software works in practice often reveal unanticipated problems.
-Teams service messages are one example.
+Teams system (or service) messages are one example.
 These are the messages automatically posted to the General channel of a team when members join or leave the membership, along with other important team news like the creation or renaming of a channel.

 Every team has a General channel.
 You can’t remove or rename the General channel because effectively it is the core of the team.
 Although you can absolutely use the General channel like any other channel, it’s best to move conversations into other channels and keep General for system messages and important team announcements.

-Figure 1 shows some examples of service messages posted to a team’s General channel.
+Figure 1 shows some examples of system messages posted to a team’s General channel.
 The first tells that an administrator or team owner (no difference is displayed) added five members.
 This is an example of where multiple users are added at one time through the Add member dialog.
 The next is the addition of an individual member followed by a series of other member additions by running the PowerShell Add-TeamUser cmdlet.
 You can also use the Add-UnifiedGroupLinks or Add-AzureADGroupMember cmdlets to update team membership.

-Service messages might for member additions and removals usually take a little time before they are posted.
+System messages might for member additions and removals usually take a little time before they are posted.
 I’ve seen this delay vary from a few minutes to a couple of hours.

-Why Service Messages Exist
+Why System Messages Exist

-Teams posts service messages for a very good reason.
+Teams posts system messages for a very good reason.
 They inform team members when someone new is a member, with the intention being that people will welcome the new person and involve them in conversations.
 There’s lots of goodness in this idea, especially in the early days of a deployment where you’re trying to foster increased engagement.